6

 When to use SOQL?

-It is important to understand when and where you can use SOQL for an efficient process and results.
+It is important to understand when and where you can use SOQL to achieve an efficient process and effective results.
 The simple rule to follow is to use SOQL when you know which objects the data resides in, and you want to:

 • Retrieve that data from a single object or from multiple objects that are related to one another.

-• Count the number of records that meet specified criteria.
+• Count the number of records that meet the specified criteria.

 • Sort results as part of the query.